 If more Federal student financial assistance has been earned than has been received, the student may be eligible for a post-withdrawal disbursement.
 The College will notify the student within 30 days of the date of determination of any post-withdrawal disbursement loan funds for which the student may be eligible and what steps need to be taken for the Federal financial assistance funds to be received.
 The student or parent, in the case of Federal Direct PLUS Loans, needs to provide permission before any loan funds may be disbursed on the student's account or disbursed to the student or parent.
-However, the College may automatically use all or a portion of the post-withdrawal disbursement of grant funds for other educationally related charges.
+However, the College may automatically use all or a portion of the post-withdrawal disbursement of grant funds for tuition and fees, and with the student's authorization, the College may automatically use the grant funds for other educationally related charges.
 Any balance of grant funds that may be available will be offered to the student.
 The College will make a post-withdrawal disbursement of any loan funds the student accepts within 180 days from the date the College determined the student withdrew.